brockpat/Beating-the-SP500/README.md

 This paper shows:

-> **ML stock return forecasts remain economically valuable in active S&P 500 stocks — even net of realistic transaction costs — when the portfolio construction is properly disciplined.**
+> **ML stock return forecasts remain economically valuable in S&P 500 stocks — even net of realistic transaction costs — when the portfolio construction is properly disciplined.**

 The key contribution is a *forecast-to-trade mapping* that filters out the noise from ML stock return predictions.